EU threatens more sanctions after Myanmar 'day of horror'

 The UK, the US, and UN officials reacted with similar statements.

-"Today's killing of unarmed civilians, including children, marks a new low," US foreign secretary Dominic Raab said.
+"Today's killing of unarmed civilians, including children, marks a new low," UK foreign secretary Dominic Raab said.

 "It's terrible.
 It's absolutely outrageous ... totally unnecessary," US president Joe Biden said.